-At Olin, freshmen get off to a super fast start, with two courses in the first semester delivered in cohort style: Foundations of Business and Management 100.
-The former course, team taught by as many as seven senior professors, assigns students to work in teams that create and develop a hypothetical consumer product that culminates in an end-of-course presentation.
-The latter course requires students to tackle a business challenge they need to solve.
-Recent examples: What giant retailer Target had to do to regain customer trust after a data breach and the strategic options open to Nintendo to regain marketshare against faster growing video game rivals.
+At Olin, first-year students dive right into business, with two courses in the first semester delivered in cohort style: Foundations of Business and Management 100.
+The first course, team taught by as many as seven senior professors, assigns students into teams to create and develop a hypothetical consumer products and includes an end-of-course presentation.
+The second course requires students to tackle a business challenge and come up with solutions.
+Recent examples: What mega retailer Target did to regain customer trust after a data breach and the strategic options open to Nintendo to regain marketshare against faster growing video game rivals.

 “By the time the first semester is over, students understand how businesses intersect everywhere,” says Steven Malter, associate dean and director of undergraduate programs at Olin.
-“They produce business plans and product pitches that are judged by the faculty at the end of each semester, and they ahve been exposed to all the eight business majors at Olin.
-The goal is to have students understand what business options look good and to narrow down their choices.”
+“They produce business plans and product pitches that are judged by the faculty at the end of each semester, and they have been exposed to all the eight business majors at Olin.
+The goal is to have students understand which business options appeal to them and to narrow down their choices.”

 In the second semester, Olin gets serious.
-Freshmen take a course in Quantitative Business Analysis and Managerial Economics.“There is a large team assignment in the second semester,” says Malter.
-A recent example was a project from Deloitte Consulting in which the consulting firm assigns a coach to the assignment and student teams ultimately present before Deloitte consultants and gain real time feedback.
+First-year students take a course in Quantitative Business Analysis and Managerial Economics.“There is a substantial team assignment in the second semester,” says Malter.
+A recent example was a project from Deloitte Consulting.
+The consulting firm assigned a coach to the assignment and student teams ultimately present before Deloitte consultants and gain real-time feedback.

-“By the time students complete the freshman year, they have had three applied projects,” adds Malter.
+“By the time students complete the first year, they have had three experiential learning projects,” adds Malter.
 “It really allows students to take what they are learning in the classroom and apply it to solutions that all organizations face.
 By doing this early on, they get a great experience so they can keep building on what they are learning.
 Through their sophomore year, they will have had four significant applied learning projects and that makes them pretty competitive for internships.”

 DOUBLE MAJORS ENCOURAGED

 Malter says that the school has added a dozen or so new courses in the past 18 months, from Modeling for Business Decision Making to Defining Moments: Lessons in Leadership.
-But as a business undergrad at Olin there is also plenty of room to take advantage of the larger university.
-All told, business undergrads will take at least half of their courses in the business school, with the remainder throughout Washington University.
+But as a business undergrad at Olin, there is also plenty of room to take advantage of the larger university.
+All told, business undergrads will take about 60% of their courses in the business school, with the remainder of courses taken throughout WashU.

 The school, in fact, encourages double majors.
-“Washington makes it very easy to double major or minor across several schools,” says Parker who minored in French.
-“The school is very flexible that way.
-I could have tripled or quadrupled majored if I wanted to.
-But they try to cap you at two majors and a minor or one major and two minors.”
+“Washington University makes it very easy to double major or minor across several schools,” says Parker who minored in French.
+“The school is very flexible that way.”

 MORE THAN HALF OF OLIN STUDENTS PARTAKE IN A ‘SIGNATURE EXPERIENCE’

-P&Q’s survey of Olin alumni found that 53% have taken a “signature experience,” ranging from a unique course on the luxury retail apparel industry that culminated in a trip to Paris, London and Milan to a thesis on the profitability of the Olympics and a business plan competition judged by venture capitalists and entrepreneurs in St. Louis.
+P&Q’s survey of Olin alumni found that 53% have taken a “signature experience.”
+These experiences range from a unique course on the luxury retail apparel industry that culminated in a trip to Paris, London, and Milan to a thesis on the profitability of the Olympics to a business plan competition judged by venture capitalists and entrepreneurs in St. Louis.

 Some 47% of alumni said they took advantage of one of the many global immersions in the program.
 Some attend an Israel Summer Business Academy for a deep dive in entrepreneurship in a country that boasts more startups per capita than any other.
 Other students signed up for the week-long immersion in Budapest to learn about venture capital.